“In a perfect world, there would be no adoption.”

 That phrase has haunted me for a long time.

 A social worker sat in my living room with a clipboard and told us our windows were too low and needed safety glass installed before he would complete our home study.
-Then sometime after looking over our bank statement, he mused about the imperfections of the world we live in and how that imperfection demanded adoption.
+Then sometime after looking over our bank statement, he mused about the imperfections of the world we live in and how because of that imperfection the world needed adoption.

-Loving someone so totally different than yourself, seeing the world through eyes that don’t have your talents or abilities, these things can make a more perfect world.
+Loving someone so totally different from yourself and seeing the world through eyes that don’t have your talents or abilities can make a more perfect world.

-So, I can’t say adoption makes the world better because then I would ignore all the pain involved in adoption; however, I still have to say loving someone you didn’t create is a different kind of perfect.
+So, I can’t outright say adoption makes the world better, because then I would be ignoring all the pain involved in adoption; however, I still have to say loving someone you didn’t create, is a different kind of perfect.

 Adoption may be a different kind of perfect.